Get to know the Island through its cuisine.

 Day 2: Santurce Art and Food Crawl

-Start your day at Kudough's Donuts and Coffee Bar on Calle Loíza, where donut flavors include Guava and Cheese, Tres Leches, Chocolate Pistachio, and Bacon (there are also vegan donuts).
-Or go for one of their heartier breakfast options like the Egg Dough Foccacia or French toast.
+Start your day at Café con Cé on Calle Loíza, where you can enjoy an expertly brewed cup of coffee with locally baked cookies and other pastries on the side.
 If it's the weekend, you may want to opt for nearby Musa or Tostado, sit-down restaurants offering creative brunch plates and cocktails.

 After breakfast, take a stroll along the blocks surrounding Calle Cerra and enjoy the many impressive murals created by local and international artists as part of the yearly urban art festival Santurce es Ley.
 From there, it's a 10-minute walk to the Museo de Arte y Diseño de Miramar (MADMi), just look for the large pink house.
 The interactive exhibits focus on contemporary art and design, decorative arts, and modern Caribbean architecture.

 Across the street is La Hacienda Meat Center, where you can browse the selection of fine foods (especially good if you're planning to cook) or enjoy an expertly prepared latte from the in-store Hacienda San Pedro coffee kiosk.
 They also offer a daily lunch menu, salads, prepared foods to go, desserts, and wines by the bottle or glass that you can sip on the terrace.